 Many organizations employee workers with literacy issues.
 It’s difficult for these workers to complete written training materials, as you’d understand.

-Fortunately, training materials like the online courses below can help to bridge that gap for workers with literacy issues because they rely so heavily on visuals and audio narration to communicate.
+Beyond those tips, training materials like the online courses below can help to bridge that gap for workers with literacy issues because they rely so heavily on visuals and audio narration to communicate.

 Click here to view more of the titles in our Health and Safety Online Training Library.